Azure Boards

 User lacks queue permission

 Azure Pipelines respects queue-build permissions per pipeline.
 If the user triggering the deployment does not have permission to queue the pipeline manually, they will not be able to deploy — regardless of whether they are using BranchDeploy or the Azure Pipelines UI.
-Check pipeline permissions under Project Settings → Pipelines → [pipeline name] → Security.
+See how to fix Azure DevOps queue build permissions.

 Wrong default branch selected